Because Taste Matters

 Litehouse Foods, Inc. is an award-winning innovator in refrigerated salad dressings, dips, cheese, and herbs, employing 650 people throughout the nation.
-The Litehouse brand founded by the Hawkins brothers Doug & Edward began in Hope, Idaho as a family-owned restaurant over 50 years ago.
-Patrons loved the blue cheese dressing and would come in with empty jars to get them filled.
-Since that time, it has become the leader in refrigerated salad dressings, veggie dips, sauces, instantly fresh herbs, blue cheese, caramel dips, fruit dips, glazes and fresh pressed apple cider, manufacturing these delicious products at its three U.S. facilities based in Michigan, Utah, and Idaho.
+The Litehouse brand began over 50 years ago in Hope, Idaho, as a family-owned restaurant created by two brothers, Doug & Edward Hawkins.
+Customers loved the restaurant’s blue cheese dressing and would come in with empty jars to get them filled.
+Since that time, Litehouse has become the leader in refrigerated salad dressings, veggie dips, sauces, instantly fresh herbs, blue cheese, caramel dips, fruit dips, glazes and fresh pressed apple cider, manufacturing these delicious products at its three U.S. facilities based in Michigan, Utah, and Idaho.
 Litehouse has been an employee-owned company since 2006, and each one of the employee owners is proud to carry on the high standards of quality and innovation, living up to the slogan… Because Taste Matters.

 - Cerium delivered Microsoft Lync® Server 2013 with Enterprise Voice, and AudioCodes® gateways to provide the connectivity from the carrier.

 - Cerium also deployed Polycom® VVX phones and Plantronics® headsets.
 Approximately 98% of the company is utilizing softphones with wired and wireless Plantronics headsets.

 Among the benefits most noted by Lyle and employees of Litehouse are the following: